-Educators should set up their high school jazz band as a bona fide jazz ensemble (see diagram above), with everyone as close to one another as possible.
-Since most high school band rooms are multipurpose music rooms, assign each student a setup job so they can quickly set up the band immediately before rehearsal and return the room to how it was immediately afterwards.
-Make sure you have long enough extension cords to put the guitar and bass amps in their respective proper places (as opposed to where the closest electrical outlets are).
+Set up the band as a bona fide jazz ensemble (see jazz band setup diagram on p.
+8), everyone as close to one another as possible.
+Since most high school band rooms are multipurpose music rooms (used for concert band, orchestra, etc.), assign each student a setup job so they can quickly set up the band immediately before rehearsal and return the room to how it was immediately afterwards.
+Make sure you have long enough extension cords to put the guitar and bass amps in their respective proper places (as opposed to where the closest electrical outlets happen to be).

 Have your soloists take their solos in front of the rhythm section, facing it during rehearsal.
 This allows soloist and accompanists to have eye contact and better hear and react to one another.
-It also encourages them to memorize the chord progressions.
+It also encourages them to memorize the chord progressions, freeing their minds and spirits to actually make music as opposed to worrying about what the next change is.